If you’re starting a healthy eating plan or diet, you’ll most likely be told to give up coffee. It’s always been thought to be bad for you.

 If you’re stressed out, exhausted, sleep-deprived, you’re over-exercising, or you’re dealing with a chronic health condition or your hormones are all over the place, coffee could be an absolutely terrible idea for you!

 If you’re pretty healthy, your energy is good, you're sleeping well and you feel good, then drink as much as you can handle!

 Modern-day coffee is often loaded with milk or sugar and served with a muffin or other carb-loaded treat.
 This will cause a huge insulin surge and wipe out any benefits from the bean!
 Best to drink it neat, organic, alone (or with a small amount of organic milk) or with protein.

-The benefits suggested are found from REAL coffee.
+The benefits suggested are found from REAL coffee (organic even better).
 The less processing the coffee bean undergoes, the more nutrients are preserved.